 Certificates will not be handed out on stage at the ceremony, but graduates will still have their names read out, and will cross the stage and be formally acknowledged for their achievements, and welcomed into the OPAIC alumni community.

-All graduands who would like to walk in the parade are to meet at Aotea Square at 10.30am.
+All graduands who would like to walk in the parade are to meet at Aotea Square by 10.20am.
 All graduands must arrive on time and be wearing their academic dress.
-The parade will depart at 10.45am.
+We will take a group photo at 10.20am.
+The parade will depart at 10.30am.

 Each graduating student can bring up to three guests.
 Graduates and guests do not need tickets.
 If you would like to bring more than three guests, please make this request on your registration form.